jgclark/BibleGateway-to-Markdown/README.md

 The output is displayed in the terminal and also gets copied to the clipboard.

-When the 'Lord' is shown with small caps (in OT), it is output as 'LORD'.
+When the 'Lord' is shown with small caps in the Old Testament, it is output as 'LORD'.

 When the original is shown red letter (i.e. the words of Jesus), this can be rendered in bold in the Markdown output, with the `--boldwords` option.

+Some versions (e.g. LEB) include some words in _italics_.
+This is maintained in the markdown output, though where there is a reason for the italicisation available, that isn't kept.
+(There would be too much of it ...)

 Chapters and verses can optionally be prefixed with markdown H5 and H6 headers respectively, using the `--newline` option.